RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

   You should get a message - "Successfully configured redis-di instance on port <REDIS_DI_PORT>"

-The `create` command will create a BDB named `redis-di-1` in your cluster.
-You will need to use a privileged Redis Enterprise user that has the permissions to create a BDB and to register RedisGears recipes, to run it.
+The `create` command will create a database named `redis-di-1` in your cluster.
+You must use a privileged Redis Enterprise user with the necessary permissions to create a database and register RedisGears recipes to run it.

 ## Create configuration file for Redis Data Integration